strohne/volker/README.md

 - **negative**: In surveys, negative values such as -9 or -2 are often used to mark missing values or residual answers (“I don’t know”).
-  Therefore, all metric tables and plots remove negative values before calculation distribution parameters such as the mean.
+  Therefore, all metric tables and plots remove negative values before calculating distribution parameters such as the mean.
 Set negative to TRUE for including those values.
-Be aware that the cleaning plan may remove some negative values as well and make sure disable cleaning of negative numbers where necessary.
+Be aware that the cleaning plan (see the clean-parameter) may remove some negative values as well.
+Make sure to disable cleaning of negative numbers where necessary.
 - **ordered**: Sometimes categories have an order, from low to high or from few to many.
 It helps visual inspections to plot ordered values with shaded colors instead of arbitrary colors.
 For frequency plots,